 An overview of the history of the Church from the first century to the twenty-first century.
 Topics include: The Eastern Orthodox Church, the Protestant Church, and the Roman Catholic Church.
-Ultimately, this course aims to familiarize the student with the historical overview of the Church, both Orthodox and non-Orthodox, so as to expose the student to the major persons, major events, and major teachings central to the Church's way of life
+Ultimately, this course aims to

 Third Semester

 Comparative Theology: THEO 448C Credits: 2 credits